Conversation history

 Select a flow to view the pages within that flow.
 The following overlay metrics are available: relative traffic, no match rate, escalation rate, and exit rate.

-Access conversation history with the API
+Access conversation history with API

 You can access conversation history with the API.
 See the V3beta1 reference documentation.